browndw/cmu-textstat-docs/docs/labs/sets/set_03.md

 #### The Brown Corpus

-Let’s start with data from [the Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus), which has been prepared.
+Let’s start with counts from [the Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus).
 The Brown family of corpora is discussed on pg.
 16 of Brezina.
-You can also find it here:
+You can also find more about it here:

 <http://icame.uib.no/brown/bcm.html>